wfp/designsystem/readme.md

 #### Installation

-The project is using a lerna/yarn mono repository for development.
+The project is using a `lerna/yarn` mono repository for development.
 After cloning the repository, run `yarn` to install all packages needed.

+After installation run `yarn build` to build all packages.

 ### Documentation & list of components available